konradzdunczyk/KZFractionBlurEffectView/README.md

-PoC blur view with native blur effect but with adjustable intensity
+PoC blur view (KZFractionBlurEffectView.swift) with native blur effect but with adjustable intensity